Stuffed Pork Tenderloin is the perfect easy holiday meal. Though it has a few simple ingredients and is simple to make, it is a show stopper!

 - Stir in the spinach and cook until wilted.
 Remove from the heat and set aside.

 - Place a layer of plastic wrap on a clean cutting board.
-Then put the pork loin on top of it.
+Then put the pork tenderloin on top of it.
 Pull off any thick layer of fat that remains.

 - Slice the pork down the middle (in a butterfly fashion), being careful to not go all the way through.
 It should be 1/2 inch thick at the thinnest part after slicing.

 - Remove the top layer of plastic.
 Add the mushroom and spinach mixture.
-Very carefully roll up the pork loin.
+Very carefully roll up the pork tenderloin.
 Use multiple toothpicks to secure it.

-- Place the stuffed pork loin toothpick side down on a parchment lined baking sheet.
+- Place the stuffed pork tenderloin toothpick side down on a parchment lined baking sheet.
 Rub with olive oil and season with kosher salt and freshly ground black pepper.

 - Roast until an instant read thermometer registers 145 to 150 degrees, about 25 to 35 minutes.
 Remove from the oven, tent with aluminum foil, and let rest for 10 minutes before slicing.